 What we don't fund

-Rātā Foundation will not fund projects that are, or are likely to be socially divisive for example organisations applying to fund projects which are political in nature.
+Rātā Foundation will not fund projects that are, or are likely to be highly socially divisive, lacking social license, for example organisations applying to fund projects, which are political in nature.

 Rātā Foundation does not fund research except where the cost may legitimately be part of a project or programme evaluation.